The Growing Importance of ESG in US Private Equity

 Environmental, social, and governance (ESG) is an investment framework considering the non-financial risks, performance, and opportunities associated with investments.
 ESG encompasses board effectiveness; corporate culture; customer satisfaction; anti-corruption protocols; climate change risk identification; human capital development and management; data privacy; human rights policies; and diversity.

 When a private equity firm engages in ESG due diligence, they seek not only to invest funds in the most profitable opportunities but also to make investments that align with their values and promote positive societal change.
 This form of investing often considers the potential environmental or social impact to help investors make informed decisions.
-Investors who want to incorporate ESG criteria into their decision making must use qualitative evaluation methods when performing a company or portfolio review before formally committing capital.
+Investors who want to incorporate ESG criteria into their decision making must use qualitative evaluation methods when performing a company or portfolio evaluation before formally committing capital.

 In recent years, there has been a growing emphasis among both retail investors and asset managers on considering ESG factors while still seeking competitive returns.
 As a result of this focus on responsible investing, more private equity firms have integrated ESG into their investment strategy by actively integrating sustainability criteria into their operations processes, conducting impact assessments for potentially new investments, focusing on developing longer-term relationships with stakeholders such as customers or suppliers, and vetting based on compliance with important ethical standards or regulations.